-With cooler yet still mild temperatures, fall is the perfect time to get your home cozy and organized for winter and the holiday season.
-This may mean catching up on projects that got dropped in the wake of summer vacations and other warm-weather activities.
-Use our fall organizing checklist to help you get it all done.
+With cooler yet mild temperatures, fall is the perfect time to get your home cozy and organized for winter and the holiday season.
+This may involve catching up on projects that were put on hold in the wake of summer vacations and other warm-weather activities.
+So, use our fall organizing checklist to help you get it all done.

 Fall Organizing Outdoors: